RadGame: An AI-Powered Platform for Radiology Education: RadGame

 RadGame is designed with flexibility in mind, allowing adaptation across multiple dimensions.
 The platform can be extended to incorporate different datasets, additional finding categories, and alternative feedback strategies.
 For the localization task in particular, RadGame supports customizing the set of \textit{Draw} and \textit{Select} findings to match the characteristics of the dataset or the learning objectives.
 For example, the platform can be easily extended to support a version for localizing nodules only.

 To further support this extensibility, we developed a specialized version of RadGame focused on interstitial lung patterns, which are subtle and diagnostically challenging findings.
 For this module, we created the first bounding-box annotated dataset based on ReXGradient-160k \citep{zhang2025rexgradient} specifically aimed at differentiating between distinct interstitial patterns, including Kerley lines, miliary, and reticulonodular opacities.
 The distribution of findings for this dataset is shown in Supplementary Table \ref{tab:interstitial_patterns}.
+The dataset will be made publicly available.